|Historical||Debian information||What now?|

 Whole disc encryption may soon become a legal requirement for business use, especially when holding customer data.
 Encryption is an available option, but formatting will take a very long time because the entire disc will be encrypted, including the empty space, so that there is no obvious difference between occupied and empty space.
 Access will only be possible using the correct key.
 Consider perhaps daily backups, each to a different destination in rotation, if possible in separate locations.

-Disks greater than about 2 TB require more address information than possible using a 32-bit computer and the standard MSDOS style mbr and partitions, and are not usable.
-Recent computers can use UEFI boot procedures and more recent disk formats designed to handle much larger disks.
+Disks greater than about 2 TB require more address information than possible using a 32-bit computer and the standard MSDOS style Master Boot Record (MBR) and partitions, and are not usable.
+Recent computers can use the GPT partition system, UEFI boot procedures, and more recent disk formats designed to handle much larger disks.
 The installer should detect this and offer an alternative set of options.

 The UEFI boot layout will include an additional small UEFI boot partition.
 You can select Manual partition layout in Expert mode, check what Guided partitioning would offer, then step back and make your own decisions.